Tanjasta/pands-project/README.md

 Analysis.py

-*#This program performs a basic exploratory data analysis (EDA) on the Fisher's Iris data set*
+*#This program performs a basic exploratory data analysis on the Fisher's Iris data set*

 *#Outputs a summary of each variable*